 Oxycontin is only for patients who need continuous long-term pain medication.
-It is not for an “as needed” or prn analgesic use.
+It is not for “as needed” or for recreational use.

 Licit Uses of Oxycontin

-Buy oxycontin online for the management of severe pain that requires around-the-clock, daily, long-duration opioid treatment and for which other treatment alternatives are inadequate or insufficient.
+One can buy oxycontin online to manage severe pain that requires around-the-clock, daily, long-duration opioid treatment.
+Also, this medication is prescribed for pain, for which other treatment alternatives are inadequate.

-FDA approved oxycontin for adults and opioid-tolerant pediatric patients of 11 years or above who are already taking and tolerate a minimum daily opioid (oxycodone or it’s equivalent) dosage of at least 20 mg orally.
+FDA-approved oxycontin for adults and opioid-tolerant pediatric patients of 11 years or above.
+People who are already taking and tolerating a minimum daily opioid (oxycodone or its equivalent) dosage of at least 20 mg orally.

 Illicit Uses of Oxycontin

 Recent studies show an increase in the non-medical uses of oxycontin in the United States.
-In a school survey of 7726 students from grade 7 to 12, over 1.3% of students reported continuous use of oxycontin, and 1% of students reported use of the drug in the past year.
-Similar studies demonstrate that over 49% of the adolescent abusers buy oxycontin online for its euphoric effects.
+In a school survey of 7726 students from grades 7 to 12, over 1.3% of students reported continuous use of oxycontin, and 1% reported drug use in the past year.
+Similar studies demonstrate that over 49% of adolescent abusers buy oxycontin online for its euphoric effects.

 Oxycontin contains oxycodone which derives its chemical name from codeine due to the similarities in the part of their chemical structure from the following differences:

-- Oxycodone has a hydroxy group attached at carbon-14 while codeine has hydrogen at its place
+- Oxycodone has a hydroxyl group attached at carbon-14, while codeine has hydrogen in its place

-- Like ketones, oxycodone has a carbonyl group attached in place of hydroxyl group as in codeine
+- Like ketones, oxycodone has a carbonyl group attached in the area of a hydroxyl group as in codeine

-Manufacturers market oxycodone as various salts, most common of them is hydrochloride salt.
-The free base conversion ratios of different oxycodone salts are as following:
+Manufacturers market oxycodone as various salts, the most common of them is hydrochloride salt.
+The free base conversion ratios of different oxycodone salts are as follows:

 - Hydrochloride: 0.896